Recipe by Lois

-"A crisp cookie that melts in your mouth." — Lois
+"This recipe makes a crisp sugar cookie that melts in your mouth."

 Watch video tips and tricks